NeuralOS: Towards Simulating Operating Systems via Neural Generative Models: Data Collection

 \paragraph{Random Exploration} We find that relying exclusively on agent-generated demonstrations introduces spurious correlations.
 For example, the model incorrectly associates cursor movement toward a window's close button with the action of closing, even in the absence of a click.
 To mitigate such unintended associations, we supplement the dataset with random interaction data.

 In generating these random interactions, we simulate mouse movements, clicks, and keyboard inputs (key presses and releases) stochastically.
 To improve realism, we introduce several constraints and heuristics iteratively developed through experimentation.
-Cursor movements are modeled using Bezier curves to emulate natural mouse trajectories.
+Cursor movements are modeled using Bezier curves to emulate natural mouse trajectories~\citep{mortenson1999mathematics}.
 Double-click events, rare under purely random sampling, are explicitly generated.
 Additionally, we enforce constraints such as limiting simultaneous key presses and ensuring keys are released only if previously pressed.
-Detailed implementation specifics are provided in our open-source codebase.

-\paragraph{Large-Scale Data Collection Infrastructure} For efficient and scalable data collection, we use Docker containers that support parallel data collection.
-To simplify the dataset and ensure feasible model training, we customize the desktop environment with a minimal set of applications and a relatively low screen resolution ($512\times384$).